chef-boneyard/ruby/README.md

 Installs Ruby and related packages.

+# DEPRECATION NOTICE
+As the pace of Ruby development has increased and the era of Ruby 1.8 / 1.9 has come to an end, we see little need for this cookbook.
+It is officially considered deprecated, and we recommend against its use.
+We're open to a complete rethinking of the cookbook with a whole new codebase and functionality.
+If you're interested shoot us an e-mail at cookbooks@chef.io

 # Requirements
 ## Platform
 Tested on Ubuntu 10.04.
 Debian and Gentoo should also work fully.
 CentOS, Red Hat, Fedora and Arch are partially supported.